 Soon other boys joined the cleanup crew.
-With Mr. Scott's direction the workers picked up broken pickets and repaired the fence.
+With Mr. Scott's direction the workers picked up broken pickets.
 "Mr. Scott, we'll need to replace the broken boards."
 "Behind the shop next to the compost pile is a stack of new pickets, Jimmy."
-The boys completed the fence in record time.
-Joe inspected the paint sprayed along the house.
-"This is dry but it might come off with some rubbing.
-Let me call my Dad and see what he thinks."
-While the crew cleaned the house, Mr. Scott ordered pizzas.
+The boys completed the fence repair in record time.

+"You boys are great workers," Mr. Scott said.